Felicita-Dean/friday1/README3.md

 #It is interesting to work on github projects
 #Always take a day to study hard
 #My motivation is to have six figure jobs
+#Daniel and i are going to build a great family
+#We are planning to have three children, two boys and one girl